-Jul 16, 2020
+Jul 17, 2020

-The SEC's Office of Compliance and Examinations (OCIE) issued a risk alert on July 10 about its observation of an apparent increase in sophistication of ransomware attacks on SEC registrants, including broker-dealers, investment advisers, investment companies, and impacting service providers to public financial institutions.
+The SEC's Office of Compliance and Examinations (OCIE) issued a risk alert on July 10th about its observation of an apparent increase in sophistication of ransomware attacks on SEC registrants, including broker-dealers, investment advisers, investment companies, and impacting service providers to public financial institutions.
+Ransomware attacks are a type of malware designed to provide unauthorized access to institutions' systems and deny the institution use of its system until a ransom is paid.